anika1222/DH110-2021F/assignment05/README.md

 Below are the wireframes + wireflows I created for my platform and utilized for my user testing.
 The arrows between the wireframes depict the flow, while the wireframes hold the technical and cognitive functionalities of two tasks.

-> - Task 1: Finding information with "Find What You're Looking For" (quick search) function – triggered by clicking search bar
+> - Task 1: Finding information with "Find What You're Looking For" (quick search) function – triggered by clicking drop-down menus
-> - Task 2: Narrowing resources with selective demographic filters – triggered by clicking menu
+> - Task 2: Narrowing resources with selective demographic + topic filters – triggered by clicking main navigation menu

 ![Wireframes + wireflows](wireframesandflows.jpg)